etroimcasso/react-app-typescript-express-socketio/README.md

 yarn production
 ```

-If you're doing development, it is recommended to use the development server along with `yarn autoBuildServer` command from above
+If you're doing development, it is recommended to use the development server along with the `yarn autoBuildServer` command from above

 ```bash
 yarn devServer